0xquad/mpyq/README.md

 Note that listing files inside an archive does not require full extraction.
 You can safely take a peek inside any MPQ archive with this library.

+## This fork at `0xquad/mpyq`

+This version brings a few enhancements over `eagleflo`'s version.

+* It adds decompression support of PKWARE compressed files with the IMPLODE compression algorithm.
+It does so by depending on an external tool, `ttdecomp`, available at `0xquad/ttdecomp` (improved version over the original).
+The full algorithm is not implemented in Python yet.

+    1. Clone ttdecomp and run `make` to compile.
+    2. Copy the resulting binary somewhere in your `$PATH` (e.g. `/usr/local/bin`).
+    3. Run `mpyq.py`

+* It now supports decryption of individual files in the MPQ archive.

+* It adds support for a command line-specified `(listfile)` to extract only a subset of files from the MPQ archive.

 ## Installation

 A stable version of mpyq is available from PyPI and can be installed with